elyrepaircafe/elyrepaircafe.org.uk/src/content/homepage/-index.md

 # call_to_action
 call_to_action:
   title: When is the next event?
-  old_content: The next Ely Repair Café is taking place at Ely Library between 11am and 2pm on Saturday, 25th October 2025 and we'd love to see you there.
+  content: The next Ely Repair Café is taking place at Ely Library between 11am and 2pm on Saturday, 31st January 2026 and we'd love to see you there.
-  content: Ely Repair Café is planned to run once every 3 months, on the last Saturday of the month.
+  old_content: Ely Repair Café is planned to run once every 3 months, on the last Saturday of the month.
 The next event date is planned for January 2026, but has not yet been confirmed.
 We will update this website when the date is confirmed and re-open the booking service a couple of months before the event.
   image: "/images/cta.svg"
   button:
     enable: false